07Shiv07/LoggerInstrumentation/README.md

 Instrument toString Method: Instrument the toString method on all objects to ensure detailed state information is available when objects are passed to the logger.
 Example of expected result: main.java:12 aClass.toString => "result of the toString method"

+To run it from command line

+java -javaagent:path_of_the_jar\log4j-tracer-0.0.1-jar-with-dependencies.jar -jar Path\YourAppToInstrument.jar